umangborad123/Online-Banking-with-Java-Spring-Boot-Angular-2/README.md

 ## User Frontend

-User-Front is a user-facing system and it includes modules such as User Signup/Login, Account, Transfer, Appointment, Transaction and User Profile.
+User-Front is a user-facing system9front facing page) and it includes modules such as User Signup/Login, Account, Transfer, Appointment, Transaction and User Profile.

 ## Admin Portal

-It is mainly used by Admin and it involves User Account and Appointment modules.
-Admin can enable/disable Users, view statements of every Users, confirm an appointment.
+It is principally used by Admin and it involves User Account and Appointment modules.
+Admin can enable/disable Users, view statements of every Users, confirm an appointment with the user.

 ## Technologies Used